esphome/esphome-docs/components/sensor/xiaomi_cgg1.rst

     esp32_ble_tracker:

-After uploading the ESP32 will immediately try to scan for BLE devices such as the Xiaomi ClearGrass.
+After uploading the ESP32 will immediately try to scan for BLE devices such as the Xiaomi CGG1.
 When it detects these sensors, it will automatically parse the BLE message print a message like this one:

 .. code::

-    Xiaomi ClearGrass 7A:80:8E:19:36:BA Got temperature=23.4°C, humidity=65.0%
+    Got Xiaomi CGG1 7A:80:8E:19:36:BA Got temperature=23.4°C, humidity=65.0%

 Note that it can sometimes take some time for the first BLE broadcast to be received.
 You can speed up the process by pressing the grey bluetooth button on the back of the device.

-Then just copy the address (``7A:80:8E:19:36:BA``) into a new ``sensor.xiaomi_cleargrass`` platform entry like in the configuration example at the top.
+Then just copy the address (``7A:80:8E:19:36:BA``) into a new ``sensor.xiaomi_cgg1`` platform entry like in the configuration example at the top.

 .. note::